-At April Rain School of Chinese Dance, we teach a variety of Chinese dances: Chinese classical, Chinese Ballet and contemporary, and mostly Chinese folk dances.
-Chinese dance is for everyone and not just Asian girls.
+April Rain Chinese Dance & Education has been serving Austin for over 10 years, we teach a variety of Chinese dances: Chinese classical, Chinese Ballet and contemporary, and mostly Chinese folk dances.
+Our new Chinese immersion program and Chinese class

 The most essential part includes Chinese dance technique, the Ballet technique, flexibility stretching, strength, balance control and more.
 One can never look elegant and comfortable on the stage unless he/she masters all the fundamental technique practice!